 Patient returned medication was dealt with appropriately.
 Confidential patient information was removed or obliterated from patient returned medication.
-No hazardous waste bin for the disposal of cytotoxic and cytostatic medicines was seen.
+A hazardous waste bin available for the disposal of cytotoxic and cytostatic medicines.

-Principle 5 - Equipment and facilities ✓ Standards met
+Principle 5 - Equipment and facilities Standards met

 The pharmacy uses appropriate equipment and facilities to provide its services.
 It keeps these clean and tidy.